Trade-offs

 Decision Heuristic

-- If the data changes rapidly in the external system and you need current values — virtualize with Connect
+- If the data changes rapidly in the external system and current values are needed: virtualize with Connect

 Cost is often the real driver